gabriel-suau/fivo/README.md

 Next, you have to define at least one boundary condition type for your system.
 This is done by declaring structs with a `compute` method (with the exact same signature as above).
 You can define them inside or outside your system struct.
 A minimal constructor shoud have three argument (a mesh and two boundary conditions), and should call the `fivo::system::System` constructor with them.

-A new system should at least implement the `flux`, `wave_speeds` and `admissible` functions that respectively compute the physical flux, the wave speeds (i.e. the eigenvalues of the flux jacobian), and the set of admissible states.
-Optionnaly, to add a source, it should also override the `source` function (base implementation sets a null source everywhere).
+A new system should at least implement the `flux`, `wave_speeds`, `admissible`, `prim_to_cons` and `cons_to_prim` functions that respectively compute the physical flux, the wave speeds (i.e. the eigenvalues of the flux jacobian), the set of admissible states, and the conversion between primitive and conservative variables.
+Optionnaly, to add a source, it should also override the `source` function (base implementation sets a zero source everywhere).

 ## Numerical fluxes